robochimps/.github/profile/README.md

 We believe science should be open, reproducible, and collaborative, and we're here to push the limits of what's computationally possible.

 ## Our  projects
-### [isotope_nqr](https://github.com/robochimps/isotope_nqr) - A repository for computing nuclear-quadrupole hyperfine rotational energy levels and spectra, as well as simulating nuclear spin symmetry breaking and spin polarization.
+### [isotope_nqr](https://github.com/robochimps/isotope_nqr) - A repository for computing nuclear-quadrupole hyperfine rotational energy levels and spectra, simulation of nuclear spin symmetry breaking and spin polarization.
 The examples include simulations of spin-symmetry breaking in $\text{CH}_2\text{Cl}_2$ and $\text{S}_2\text{Cl}_2$ molecules induced by isotope substitution, where one of the chlorine atoms is replaced with a different isotope.

 ### [richmol](https://github.com/robochimps/richmol) - A Python package for simulations of rotational and rovibrational molecular dynamics in fields and computations of molecular spectra.